supisar/mju5904101375/README.md

 # mju5904101375
-for Z-day softwere development training
+for Z-day softwere development training at maejo

 # mju5904101375